Biological Sciences MBiol, BSc

 Living Planet (20 credits) - You’ll have an overview of the evolution and diversity of life, the key features that define each group and the role of those taxa in ecological processes.
 Each group of organisms will be linked to a major global challenge including food security, disease, and wildlife conservation, to demonstrate how fundamental science informs important societal issues.

-Introduction to Physiology (10 credits) - You’ll be introduced to body systems, largely on a weekly basis, with an emphasis on how systems operate and interact.
+Short Introduction to Human Body (10 credits) - You’ll be introduced to body systems, largely on a weekly basis, with an emphasis on how systems operate and interact.
 The idea that disease can disturb, or result from disturbances of, these systems will be introduced for each system.

 Year 2